-NOTE: For more information about using a batch file, refer to "Unattended Configuration using Startnet.cmd" in this chapter.
+For more information about using a batch file, refer to "Unattended configuration using startnet.cmd (on page 25)."

-- 3. Create the file custom.cmd in WinPE_Directory\Platform\system32 directory to perform the following tasks: - Configure the system BIOS with the appropriate settings. - Configure the storage RAID controller if necessary. - Configure the iLO if necessary. - Reboot the system if necessary.
+- 3. Create the file custom.cmd in WinPE_Directory\Platform\system32 directory to perform the following tasks: - Configure the system BIOS with the appropriate settings. - Configure the storage RAID controller, if necessary. - Configure the iLO, if necessary. - Reboot the system, if necessary.

-To use the Windows PE image with RIS, refer to the "Booting Windows PE from Remote Installation Services (RIS) Servers" section in the OPK documentation.
+To use the Windows® PE image with RIS, refer to the "Booting Windows PE from Remote Installation Services (RIS) Servers" section in the OPK documentation.

-Network-Based Windows PE Deployment
+Network-based Windows PE deployment

 This section assumes that the scripts, data files, and utilities are stored on a file server.
-Windows PE runs startnet.cmd at the end of the boot process and launches the customized command batch file automatically.
+Windows® PE runs startnet.cmd at the end of the boot process and launches the customized command batch file automatically.

-To build a Windows PE image to automatically configure an HP ProLiant system through a network:
+To build a Windows® PE image to automatically configure an HP ProLiant system through a network:

-- 1. Build the Windows PE folder structure as described in chapter 2, "Microsoft Windows Preinstallation Environment." - 2.
+- 1. Build the Windows® PE folder structure as described in "Microsoft Windows Preinstallation Environment (on page 7)." - 2.
 Modify WinPE_Directory\Platform\system32\startnet.cmd to include the following:

 '''

 factory -winpe

 net use f: \\fileserver\share

-f:\custom.cmd

 '''